sdl002/Docker_multistaging/README.md

 <a name="anchor1"></a>
 # 1. A brief intro on Docker Size
-&nbsp;

 <img src="/Docs/docker_small.png" width="400">